 Water.
 Drink LOTS of water in addition to your tea, as it will dehydrate you.
 The tea is likely to cause sweating (which is healthy, as long as you hydrate) and even pimples (I got a few in places I hadn’t gotten a zit in since I was a teenager), so you will want to shower, possibly multiple times a day (I think I got up to around four).
+If the tap water in your area has fluoride in it, you might want to use a water purifier, if it’s an option, as too much fluoride can affect your magnesium absorption, leading to cascading negative health effects, including poorer mental health (and worse COVID-19 outcomes).
 You can read more about the health benefits of water here.

 Sleep and Melatonin.
 Get a lot of sleep if you’re using psilocybin to heal health problems.
 Psilocybin will keep your mind awake, so make sure you stop drinking the tea at least five hours before you want to go to bed (ideally six or seven hours before).
 You will get the best effects if you sleep while it’s dark out and wake up to natural sunlight.
 Serotonin is the precursor to melatonin, the hormone released by the pineal gland that aids in sleep.
 Secretion of melatonin is strongly affected by light exposure, which is why it’s important to get outside for some natural sunlight and Vitamin D (a Vitamin D deficiency is linked to sleep disorders), to avoid screens before bed (I’m terrible at this, but it’s still good advice!), and to sleep while it’s dark out.